IPv6-mPvD/pvdd/README.md

 * the DNSSL field (list of search domains)
 * the RDNSS field (list of recursive domain servers)

-When a RA carries a new PVDID, an entry for this PVDID is created in the database.
+When a RA carries a new pvd, an entry for this pvd is created in the database.

 Failure to create the netlink socket (because of insufficient rights) does not prevent the daemon to start.
 This capacity to start without a netlink socket is obviously mostly useful only in debug mode.